 Reza, is a Microsoft Azure and Amazon AWS architect, developer and trainer.
 He continues helping his clients with cloud-native solutions while sharing his expertise with other developers through training and mentoring.

 Course Overview Hi everyone.
 My name is Reza Salehi, and welcome to my course, Building Streaming Data Pipelines in Microsoft Azure.
 I am a cloud consultant and trainer.
-There are many sources providing live data streams from the stock market and banking applications to industrial sensors and connected IoT devices.
-This live data needs to get processed and _____ active often in real time.
+There are many sources providing live data streams, from stock market and banking applications to industrial sensors and connected IoT devices.
+This live data needs to get processed and acted upon in real time.
 In this course, we are going to use Azure Stream Analytics to process live data streams.
-Some of the major topics that we will cover include understanding windowing functions, configuring the stream and reference inputs, the Stream Analytics query language, and finally, integrating the output with Power BI.
-By the end of this course, you will know Azure Stream Analytics well enough to build your own live data processing pipeline.
-Before beginning the course, you should be familiar with Azure Portal and T-SQL.
+Some of the major topics that we will cover include understanding windowing functions, configuring stream and reference inputs, the Stream Analytics Query Language, and finally, integrating the output with Power BI.
+By the end of this course, you'll know Azure Stream Analytics well enough to build your own live data processing pipeline.
+Before beginning the course, you should be familiar with the Azure portal and T‑SQL.
 I hope you'll join me on this journey to learn Azure Stream Analytics with the Building Streaming Data Pipelines in Microsoft Azure course, at Pluralsight.